6.2. Lesson: Feature Topology¶

 Zoom to this area (enable layers and labels if necessary):

-Digitize this new (fictional) area of the Bontebok National Park:
+Digitize this new (fictional) area:

 6.2.2.
 Follow Along: Correct Topological Features¶